Charles H. Jordan

-Charles H. Jordan (7 February 1908 – 16–20 August 1967) was an American Jewish humanitarian.
-He worked for the American Jewish Joint Distribution Committee from 1941, becoming its executive vice president from 1965 until his death in 1967.
+Charles Harold Jordan (born February 7, 1908, died August 16–20, 1967) was an American Jewish humanitarian who worked as the executive vice president for the American Jewish Joint Distribution Committee until his death.

-Jordan was born in the United States, moved to Germany as a child, fled Germany for Prague after a Nazi attack before returning to the United States.
+Jordan moved from the United States to Germany as a child.
+As an adult, he fled to Prague after being attacked by his wife's Nazi-brother, before returning to the U.S..
 His work took him to Cuba, China, France, and Switzerland.

-Jordan died in Prague in 1967 amidst unclear circumstances.
+He died in Prague in 1967 amidst unclear circumstances.
 Czechoslovak authorities stated that Jordan died by drowning in the Vltava River and alleged suicide.
-However, Czechoslovak defector Josef Frolík reported in 1974 that Jordan died in the Egyptian embassy's building in Prague, at the hands of Palestinian interrogators, after an abduction.

-Jordan was posthumously awarded the Nansen Refugee Award in 1968.
+However, Czechoslovak defector Josef Frolík reported in 1974 that Jordan died in the Egyptian embassy in Prague, at the hands of Palestinian interrogators after being abducted.
+He was posthumously awarded the Nansen Refugee Award in 1968.

-Early life and early education
+Life

-Jordan was born in Philadelphia on February 7, 1908 to Jewish parents Hertha and R. Alfred Jordan.
-After the breakup of his parents, he moved to Berlin, Germany with his mother and sister, where he attended school.
+Jordan was born in Philadelphia on February 7, 1908, to Jewish parents Hertha and R. Alfred Jordan.
+After the breakup of his parents, his mother took him and his sister to Berlin, where he attended school.
 He was educated at the University of Berlin.